KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

 To preserve the current content of the site (e.g. for sourcing Wikipedia articles) I submitted a copy to The Wayback Machine (web.archive.org).

+I saved

-I saved the xxx most requested pages (= pages that were requested 30 or more times over the last 5 years) out of a total of xxx pages in the Wayback Machine.
+1 Subtrees / menu items of the site, literiate prijzen 2 the xxx most requested pages (= pages that were requested 30 or more times over the last 5 years) out of a total of xxx pages in the Wayback Machine.

 Steps taken: